VMjack64/SOC-Homelab/PART7.md

 Moving on to the failed authentication activity, I peeked into the `windows-server-events` index first.
 Searching for `EventCode=4625` and setting the time range to around the same time as my first successful authentication session, I found the event right off the bat:
 ![](/screenshots/62.png)

-Next, I checked out the Sysmon index by filtering for Sysmon event ID 3, still within the same timeframe:
+Next, I tried finding the same event in the Sysmon index by filtering for Sysmon event ID 3, still within the same timeframe.
+Unfortunately, I wasn't able to find an event explicitly mentioning an account failing to log in, with the closest I could find being this:
 ![](/screenshots/63.png)

-Unfortunately, I wasn’t able to find an event log in there that explicitly mentions an account failing to log in; the closest I could find was the one highlighted above.
-Looking back, the successful authentication event log that I found in the Sysmon index similarly didn’t explicitly mention something about an account successfully logging on.
-So in conclusion, Sysmon logs alone don’t seem to be effective in determining whether a failed or successful suspicious login happened, but when utilizing the logon ID from the base Windows authentication event logs, it can determine the activity that happened in a particular login session.
+  - When thinking back on this, I realized that the successful authentication event I found in the Sysmon index wasn't the one I was looking for either.
+The event didn’t explicitly mention something about an account successfully logging on.
+Additionally, the `initiated` field in that log was **false**, whereas a successful connection would've had a value of **true**.

-Home Lab Phase: Checking Successful Authentication Activity (for real) Thanks to the warmup, I’ve gotten a better understanding on how I should search the logs for brute force activity, as well as an idea on the rudimentary search process.
+## Checking Successful Authentication Activity (for real)
+By doing the warmup, I feel more confident gotten a better understanding on how I should search the logs for brute force activity, as well as an idea of the rudimentary process on log searching with Splunk.
 With this newfound knowledge, I felt confident enough to begin checking out the events involving the Windows instance from when I left it running for the first time (don’t worry, I do actually analyze the other batch of successful telemetry in the next section; what happens next is something interesting that I want to go into detail about).
 To start things off, I want to determine if any successful authentication events via RDP brute forcing happened during that timeframe.
 To do so, I first searched the “windows-server-events” index, using filters to narrow the events returned down to the time range in question:

 Then, I checked the “EventCode” field in the “Interesting Fields” sidebar to see if the ID number ‘4624’ exists.
 I was alarmed when I found that not only did it appear, but there was a higher number of events than I was expecting: